 Appraisal districts across the state show to be consistent in the method of their appraisals through the evaluation of the COD.
-However, there shows to be a deficiency in these appraisals falling within the acceptable median range of market value.
-Two of the major categories of property show a vertical inequity in appraisal values: Category D2 property appraisals reveal a progressive tendency, and Category E reveals a regressive level of appraisal.
+However, there appears to be a deficiency in these appraisals falling within the acceptable median range of market value.
+Two of the major categories of property show a vertical inequity in appraisal values statewide: Category C1 and Category E reveal a regressive level of appraisal.